dakilachow/cyclospora-outbreak-dashboard/README.md

 - **Reference briefing panel**: a static, CDC-sourced summary (not a live AI/search tool — see *Data & Limitations* below)
 ## Why I built it

-This started as an exercise in taking a currently unfolding public health event and figuring out how to make it legible, understanding what a public health analyst or journalist covering an outbreak actually needs to see at a glance, and how to visualize uncertainty (like the ~5,100 cases still pending confirmation) honestly rather than smoothing it away.
+This started as an exercise in taking a currently unfolding public health event and figuring out how to make it legible, understanding what a public health analyst or journalist covering an outbreak actually needs to see at a glance, and how to visualize uncertainty (like the thousands of cases still pending confirmation) honestly rather than smoothing it away.

 ## Data & Sources